sjp38/hackermail/USAGE.md

 Special Tags
 ------------

 Users can use any name for their tags.
-Some names including `sent` and `drafts` are special, though.
+Some names including `sent`, `drafts` and `pinned` are special, though.

 When a user write and send a mail via `hkml`, `hkml` suggests tagging the mail as `sent`.
 When a user wrote a mail via `hkml` but decided not to send it,